githubixx/ansible-role-kubernetes-ca/README.md

 # This role will include the IP address of the interface you specify here in
 # the etcd, kube-apiserver and kubelet certificate SAN (subject alternative name).
 # This is the interface where all the Kubernetes cluster services communicates
 # and should be an encrypted network.
-Valid interface names are normally:
+Some examples for interface names:
-# "wg0" (WireGuard), "peervpn0" (PeerVPN) or "tap0".
+# "wg0" (WireGuard), "peervpn0" (PeerVPN), "eth0", "tap0"
-k8s_interface: "tap0"
+k8s_interface: "eth0"

 # Expiry for etcd root certificate
 ca_etcd_expiry: "87600h"